 4. Toolbar Icons

 Modules on this site are all version "rdm" and include these three letters in the file name.
 Further versions of a module may append a letter in alphabetical sequence - such as rdm-b.
+Version numbering in software is wholly subjective.
+What does each digit of a version number represents?
+How much of a change to the product requires a new version number?
+Which digit gets changed?

 6. Scenario setups